 \subsection{LLM-based Tabular Generation Method}

-LLMs have recently gained attention for tabular data generation, particularly in domains like healthcare and finance where domain knowledge is essential.
-Unlike non-language models that learn only data distributions, LLMs can leverage rich pretrained knowledge, making them well-suited for structured data tasks.
-Based on how the LLM is used, these approaches can be broadly categorized into two groups: \emph{fine-tuning methods} and \emph{prompt-based methods}:
+LLMs have recently gained attention for tabular data generation, exploiting pretrained knowledge that makes them well-suited for structured data tasks.
+Existing approaches fall into two categories: \emph{fine-tuning} and \emph{prompt-based methods}.